LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 The version presented here is slightly simpler and more compact.

-Scikit-Learn's [RandomForestClassifier][sklearn_RandomForestClassifier] is far superior to mine.
+Scikit-learn's [RandomForestClassifier][sklearn_RandomForestClassifier] is far superior to mine.
 It is written in several thousand lines of code; mine was written in just 270.
 The main advantages of it are:
 <ul style="margin-top:-30px;">